yambo-code/LetzElPhC/docs/inputs_outputs/interpolation_inputs.md

     * **Type:** `LOGICAL`
     * **Default:** `False`
     * **Description:**
-        If `True`, applies non-analytic (LO-TO) splitting corrections to the dynamical matrices and potentials.
+        If `True`, applies non-analytic (LO-TO) splitting corrections to the dynamical matrices at $\Gamma$ point.

+        It should be noted that this flag does not completely switch off LO-TO treatment.
+        It is only intended for switch on/off LO/TO treatment at the Gamma point.
+        If you wish to completely disable LO-TO splitting, please remove or rename the `tensors.xml` file in the `ph_save` directory.

         If `qlist_file` is provided instead of `nq1`, `nq2`, and `nq3`, then `loto` and `loto_dir` variables are ignored.
         See `qlist_file` for details.